awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

       #.
 Choose Facebook and then provide your Facebook app ID.
 To retrieve or create your Facebook app ID, see `Setting Up Facebook Authentication. <http://docs.aws.amazon.com/aws-mobile/latest/developerguide/auth-facebook-setup.html>`__.

       #.
-When you complete configuration for Facebook sign-in, the CLI displays a message confirming that you have configured local CLI metadata for this category.
+When configuration for Facebook sign-in is complete, the CLI displays a message confirming that you have configured local CLI metadata for this category.
 You can confirm this by viewing status.

          .. code-block:: none